- Search The Registry

 *The Coushatta Tribe of Louisiana is celebrated on this date in 1686.
 They are a Native American culture closely aligned with African America.

 The Koasati (Coushatta) people are a federally recognized tribe that lives near Elton, Louisiana, in Allen Parish.
-The tribe has retained its Koasati language (all of its members speak it), which is related to Creek, Seminole in Alabama.
+The tribe has retained its Koasati language (all its members speak it), which is related to Creek and Seminole tribes in Alabama.
 Many of the Koasati speak more than one Native American language.
-In a discussion of the indigenous history of the area, it is important to note one visible and controversial aspect of New Orleans culture, Mardi Gras Indians.
-These are hierarchical “tribes” comprised of Black members who participate in performances and parades during the Carnival season.
+In a discussion of the area's indigenous history, it is important to note one visible and controversial aspect of New Orleans culture, Mardi Gras Indians.
+These are hierarchical “tribes” comprised of Black members participating in performances and parades during the Carnival season.

-Hiram F. "Pete" Gregory of Northwestern State University mentions Tonight I'll tell you all a story of how we got the name Koasati.
+Hiram F. "Pete" Gregory of Northwestern State University mentions Tonight; I'll tell you all a story of how we got the name Koasati.
 Koasati means "lost tribe."
-A while back, when [we] were living around the Alabama area, our tribe decided to move.
+When we were living around the Alabama area a while back, our tribe decided to move.
 But it was decided that the whole tribe could not move together at once.
-So the council decided that part of the tribe would go ahead of us, and the second group would follow, after tying up loose ends.
+So the council decided that part of the tribe would go ahead of us, and the second group would follow after tying up loose ends.
 So, the first group took off and left some signs for the other group to follow.
 And maybe a week or so afterward, the second group followed.
 And they followed the signs, I guess, halfway up to the Mississippi River.
 But they lost it right after that.
 And, to this day, we don't know what happened to the first group, but we assume they got swept up -- maybe in a trail of tears movement -- and got moved to Oklahoma.
 But we don't know where they at today -- to this day.
 But our second group, when they went to the Mississippi River, they ran into some explorers who asked them who they were.
-But naturally, since they didn't understand the language, they said Koasa which means, "we are lost."
+But naturally, since they didn't understand the language, they said Koasa, which means "we are lost."
 So, up until that time, we don't know what name we went by, but the explorers wrote the name Koasati in their journals, so from that point on, we've been known as the Koasati, which means "lost people."